In Thai tourist spots, a hidden world of male sex slavery

 Last year, Urban Light worked with more than 1,000 boys in Chiang Mai, which Russell said was a record.

-Poverty drives thousands in rural Thailand and from neighboring countries to the bustling capital of Bangkok, too.
+Poverty drives thousands in rural Thailand and from neighbouring countries to the bustling capital of Bangkok, too.

 There are at least 10,000 ladyboys working in Bangkok’s sex industry, said Celeste McGee, founder of Dton Naam, a charity that focuses on boys and transgender women.